DEVTekhsters/appvin-latest/src/content/newsletters/harnessing-data-governance-and-compliance-in-modern-enterprise-apps.md

 # readTime: "8 min read"
 ---

-# Harnessing Data Governance and Compliance in Modern Enterprise Apps

 In today’s digital world, data is crucial for every organization.
 With increasing regulations like GDPR, CCPA, and PDPL, ensuring data governance and compliance is more important than ever.<br><br>
 In this edition, we explore how modern enterprise apps can integrate data governance and compliance to meet legal requirements, build customer trust, streamline operations, and reduce risk.